Chart Color Schemes

 An assessment of population growth drivers in Oberon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Oberon's population is approximately 5,014 as of November 2025.
+Oberon's population was approximately 5,014 as of November 2025.
 This figure represents an increase of 180 people since the 2021 Census, which reported a population of 4,834.
 The change is inferred from the estimated resident population of 4,925 in June 2024 and an additional 61 validated new addresses since the Census date.
 This results in a population density ratio of 1.7 persons per square kilometer.
-Oberon's growth rate of 3.7% since the 2021 census exceeds the SA4 region's growth rate of 2.9%, positioning it as a growth leader within the region.
-Overseas migration was the primary driver of population gains during this period.
+Oberon's growth rate of 3.7% since the 2021 census exceeded the SA4 region's growth rate of 2.9%.
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on demographic trends and latest population numbers, Oberon is expected to increase by approximately 248 persons by 2041, reflecting a total increase of 1.6% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections were used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area is projected to expand by 248 persons based on the latest annual ERP population numbers, reflecting an increase of 1.6% in total over the 17-year period.

 Frequently Asked Questions - Population